ByKaj/helm/charts/nutify/README.md

 ## Prerequisites
 This application requires:
 - A volume in Longhorn named `nutify-config`;
-- A secret with a wildcard certificate in the same namespace named `example-com-tls` (change to your domainname);
+- A secret with a wildcard certificate in the same namespace named `example-com-tls` (change to your domainname).

 ## Usage
 Make a `values.yaml` file with the following (minimal) content and change the values to match your environment.
 For all the possible configuration overrides see [values.yaml](https://github.com/ByKaj/helm/blob/main/charts/nutify/values.yaml).